 Danelle's Place - Respite

-Danelle’s Place is a thrice-weekly trans safe drop-in respite and social space for community members who need a break from the stress of daily life.
-We provide rest and relaxation, individual and group chat, and recreational activities such as board game and video game nights.
+Danelle’s Place is a safe drop-in respite and social space for trans and gender non-conforming community members who need a break from the stress of daily life.
+We provide rest and relaxation, individual and group chat, and recreational activities such as art days and board game and video game nights.

 HOURS OF OPERATION

 Monday - Friday

 Gender Health Center was originally the vision of one motivated and compassionate MFT graduate who saw a need in an underserved community and wanted to create a place where they can feel free to be themselves and get comfortable, affordable and non-judgmental culturally competent counseling.

 Danelle E. Saldana, M.A., MFT began the daunting task of forming the project in April of 2008.
 Her plan was vivid and nearly complete right from the start and a lot of prep work was done fairly quickly.
 She worked tirelessly on the GHC writing letters, making projections, and creating processes until she unexpectedly passed away in her sleep at 30 years old in early 2009.

 Plans for the GHC stopped.

 When other members of the community found out about this, they quickly jumped on board to finish the work that Danelle started.
 Community members met on a monthly basis as the interest for making this project all happen grew and grew.
 The planning finally came to completion early in 2010 allowing us to open our doors to the public on July 7, 2010.